Introduce your business to a new kind of short-term borrowing.

 How does invoice financing work?

-Invoice financing works with the help of an external invoice funding company who will process your client invoices usually within 24 hours.
+Invoice financing is fairly simple.
+Once an invoice is generated, you forward it to an external invoice funding business that will generally process it within 24 hours.
 They will then transfer the invoice amount to you from their own funds, minus a percentage as payment.

 How you can compare invoice financing providers

-As with other types of lending and credit services there are several points you can use to help select the best invoice financing provider for you.
-Here are a few things to consider before you decide which one is right for your company:
+As with other types of business lending and credit platforms, there are several factors you should consider and compare in order to select the best invoice financing provider for you.
+Here are a few things to keep in mind:

 - Advance fees.
 These are typically charged at around 3% of each invoice.
 However, funding providers may increase this if they view your company as less financially secure, for example, if you have a poor credit rating.

 - Additional fees.
-Some providers will charge you exchange and transaction fees along with discount fees from early payment offers made to your clients.
+Some invoice financing providers will charge you exchange and transaction fees along with discount fees from early payment offers made to your clients.

 - Loan amount.
 Many invoice financing providers are set up to offer a personal, efficient service to small businesses.
 However, bigger companies may be better suited to a bank or service that can handle a larger quantity of invoices.